iesiee/PVF/README.md

 PVF
 ===

-Forecast of AC Power produced by Photovoltaic Systems
+Forecast of power and ramps produced by grid-connected PV systems